Syriac Orthodox Church: Demography

 It is estimated that the church has 600,000 Syriac adherents, in addition to 483,000 members of the Jacobite Syrian Christian Church and their own ethnic diaspora in India.
 There is also a large Syriac community among Mayan converts in Guatemala and South America numbering up to 500,000.
-According to scholar James Minahan around 26% of the Assyrian people belong to the Syriac Orthodox Church.
-Although the population of SOC members in Tur Abdin still remains in the low thousands (2,000 as of 2011), the Syriac population in Turkey is growing due to refugees from Syria and Iraq fleeing ISIS, as well as members of the diaspora returning to rebuild their homes after leaving during the Turkey-PKK conflict (1978).
-The village of Elbeğendi, Midyat has been repopulated by Syriacs from Germany and Switzerland.
+According to scholar James Minahan, around 26% of the Assyrian people belong to the Syriac Orthodox Church.
+Although the population of Syriac Orthodox in Tur Abdin still remains in the low thousands (2,000 as of 2011), the Syriac population in Turkey is growing due to refugees from Syria and Iraq fleeing ISIS, as well as members of the diaspora returning to rebuild their homes after leaving during the Turkey–PKK conflict (1978).
+The village of Elbeğendi in Midyat has been repopulated by Syriacs from Germany and Switzerland.

-In the Assyrian/Syriac diaspora, there are approximately 250,000 members in the United States, 120,000 in Sweden, 120,000 in Germany, 15,000 in the Netherlands, 200,000 members in Brazil, Switzerland, and Austria.
+There are approximately 250,000 members in the United States, 120,000 in Sweden, 120,000 in Germany, 15,000 in the Netherlands and 200,000 members in Brazil, Switzerland and Austria.

 Jurisdiction of the patriarchate

 The Syriac Orthodox Church of Antioch originally covered the whole region of the Middle East and India.
-In recent centuries, its parishioners started to emigrate to other countries over the world.
-Today, the Syriac Orthodox Church has several archdioceses and patriarchal vicariates (exarchates) in many countries covering six continents.
-The church's members are divided into 26 archdioceses, and 13 patriarchal vicariates.
+In recent centuries, its parishioners started to emigrate to other countries all over the world.
+Today, the Syriac Orthodox Church has several archdioceses and patriarchal vicariates (exarchates) in many countries, covering six continents.
+The church's members are divided into 26 archdioceses and 13 patriarchal vicariates.